Citation for this page in APA citation style. Close

 Of all the problems that information philosophy may help to solve, few are more important than the question of Mind.
 There is little in philosophy that is more dehumanizing than the logic chopping and sophistic word juggling that denies the existence of Mind, Consciousness, and the human spirit or soul, free from the deterministic Laws of Nature governing Matter.

-Some of the earliest philosophers saw an immaterial Mind as the source of eternal Truths about Reality that could not be based on mere physical phenomena - unreliable sensations emanating from Matter.
+Some of the earliest philosophers saw an immaterial Mind as the source of eternal Truths about Reality that could not be based on mere physical phenomena - unreliable Sensations emanating from Matter.

 Plato's abstract Forms and Ideas were thought to precede the concrete objects of the physical and phenomenal world.

 Aristotle dramatically reversed the roles of Mind and Matter.
-He saw his master's Ideal Forms, like the perfect circle, as simply abstractions of a shared common feature found in nature; Plato's perfect circle simply the abstraction from so many concrete circular objects.
+He saw his master's Ideal Forms, like the perfect circle, as simply abstractions of a shared common feature found in nature; Plato's perfect circle is simply the abstraction from so many concrete circular objects.

-But Aristotle saw the Mind, the entity dealing with immaterial abstractions as itself immaterial.
+And Aristotle saw the Mind, the entity dealing with immaterial abstractions as itself immaterial.

 If thinking is like perceiving, it must be either a process in which the soul is acted upon by what is capable of being thought, or a process different from but analogous to that.
 The thinking part of the soul must therefore be, while impassible, capable of receiving the form of an object; that is, must be potentially identical in character with its object without being the object.
 Thought must be related to what is thinkable, as sense is to what is sensible...